 Okay, I know, it has been a while since I blogged!
 But if you're like me, you've been enjoying the warm weather and hopefully, your first few days off!
 I've also been preparing to teach Kodaly Level I at DePaul starting this upcoming Monday, and even though I've taught Level I several times, there is still so much work to do!

 Even with all that preparation, I've been enjoying some quality time with my daughters: Jenna, who is 9 years old, and Macy, who is 9 months old.
 I explained the other day to Jenna that their ages will never line up like that again…pretty special!

-A couple weeks ago, Jenna, Macy, and I went to Jenna's favorite park.
-She calls it "the space park" because some of the play structures look futuristic, but it's actually called Scioto Audobon Park.
+A couple of weeks ago, Jenna, Macy, and I went to Jenna's favorite park.
+She calls it “the space park” because some of the play structures look futuristic, but it's actually called Scioto Audobon Park.
 If you are near Columbus, you should check it out sometime!
 I took a panoramic picture with my new phone while we were there to show how neat it is, but Blogger keeps inserting it into the blog sideways, so you'll just have to take my word for it!

 What's even neater about the park is that there is a museum with an observatory, hands-on activities, and a very cool gift shop.
 The gift shop has several obscure picture books, and if you know me, you know how much I love picture books!
 I found one while I was there last called “Those Darn Squirrels” by Adam Rubin and Daniel Salmieri: